lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token, the 5-tuple, or the prepended C_I, see {{coap}}).

 * Decrypt and verify the COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg3-proc}}.
-Discard the padding.
+Discard padding, if present.

 * Pass EAD_3 to the security application.